-Basically, it is a method of pooling money from people who are exposed to some health risks.
+Basically, it is a method of pooling money from people who may require support towards healthcare cost in future.
 The people who participate in the scheme contribute by paying periodic premiums.
 Premium so collected is used to pay out the expenses claimed by the people who have contributed to the scheme according to healthcare plan.

 Different Types of Health Insurance Plans

 There are different types of health insurance plan and they vary according to the individual’s needs.
 Different insurance companies’ offer different health insurance plans, which cover various diseases and medical services.
 Some plans include dental, vision, maternity and preventive care coverage while other plans only covers for major illness or limited services.

 The health insurance usually provides coverage for the visits to the doctor, emergency rooms, hospital stays and medicines.
 The insurance may also covers the costs of preventive care (e.g. vaccination), which is necessary to stay healthy.

 What is Premium?